Your investment horizon

 Your investment earningsNow, let’s move on to your investment earnings.
 Your returns will shape your retirement lifestyle.
 Historically, shares and property type assets have provided higher returns over the long term than cash and fixed interest type assets.
 If your goals are within reach, it may not be necessary to take on higher risk.

 Risk toleranceRisk tolerance is an investor’s willingness to accept high risk in the hope an investment will increase in value.
 A risk-averse investor has investments whose values are relatively stable—they will neither increase greatly nor decrease greatly.
 An investor with a high risk tolerance has investments whose value might increase dramatically or fall dramatically.
 An individual’s risk tolerance varies by personality and other factors, such as life stage.
 For example, a retired person is typically less willing to pursue high-risk investments than a younger person.
-In the mean time you can get a good idea of your risk tolerance by completing the Investor needs profile.
+In the mean time, you can get a good idea of your risk tolerance by testing your inner investor.

 There are four broad profiles.
 Over your lifetime, you'll probably try out each of them.